Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Introduction

 \section{Introduction}

-\emph{Projected dynamical systems} form an important class of discontinuous dynamical system whose trajectories remain in a domain $\calX$ by projecting outward portions of a vector field $f$ at the boundary of $\calX$ to prevent a trajectory from leaving the domain.
-This qualitative behavior is illustrated in Fig.~\ref{fig:qual_pds1}.
+Projected dynamical systems form an important class of discontinuous dynamical systems whose trajectories remain in a domain $\calX$.
+This invariance (or \emph{viability}) of $\calX$ is achieved by projecting a vector field $f$ on the tangent cone of $\calX$.
+More specifically, in the interior of $\calX$, trajectories follow the vector field $f$.
+At the boundary, instead of leaving $\calX$, trajectories ``slide'' along the boundary of $\calX$ in the feasible direction that is closest to the direction imposed by $f$.
+This qualitative behavior is illustrated in \cref{fig:qual_pds1}.

-Even though projected dynamical systems have a long history in different contexts such as the study of variational inequalities or differential inclusions, new compelling applications in the context of real-time optimization require a holistic study in a more general setting.
+Even though projected dynamical systems have a long history in different contexts such as the study of variational inequalities or differential inclusions, new compelling applications in the context of real-time optimization require a different, more general approach.
 Hence, this paper is primarily motivated by the renewed interest in dynamical systems that solve optimization problems.
-Early works in this spirit such as~\cite{brockett_dynamical_1988} have designed continuous-time systems to solve computational problems such as diagonalizing matrices or solving linear programs.
-This has further resulted in the study of optimization algorithms over manifolds~\cite{absil_optimization_2008}.
-Recently, interest has shifted towards analyzing existing iterative schemes with tools from dynamical systems including Lyapunov theory~\cite{wilson_lyapunov_2016} and integral quadratic constraints~\cite{lessard_analysis_2016,fazlyab_analysis_2017}.
-Most of these have considered unconstrained optimization problems~\cite{su_differential_2014} and algorithms that can be modelled with a standard ODE~\cite{krichene_accelerated_2015} or with variational tools~\cite{wibisono_variational_2016}.
+Early works in this spirit such as~\cite{brockettDynamicalSystemsThat1988,helmkeOptimizationDynamicalSystems1996} have designed continuous-time systems to solve computational problems such as diagonalizing matrices or solving linear programs.
+This has further resulted in the study of optimization algorithms over manifolds~\cite{absilOptimizationAlgorithmsMatrix2008}.
+Recently, interest has shifted towards analyzing existing iterative schemes with tools from dynamical systems including Lyapunov theory~\cite{wilsonLyapunovAnalysisMomentum2016} and integral quadratic constraints~\cite{lessardAnalysisDesignOptimization2016,fazlyabAnalysisOptimizationAlgorithms2017}.
+Most of these have considered unconstrained optimization problems~\cite{suDifferentialEquationModeling2014} and algorithms that can be modelled with a standard ODE~\cite{kricheneAcceleratedMirrorDescent2015} or with variational tools~\cite{wibisonoVariationalPerspectiveAccelerated2016}.
 With this paper we hope to pave the way for the analysis of algorithms for constrained optimization whose continuous-time limits are discontinuous.